thatandromeda/hamlet/docs/developer.md

 The latter two are only relevant if you plan to be downloading files or metadata from DSpace.
 They can be omitted or given dummy values otherwise.

 ### Additional non-pipenv dependencies
-Some dependencies require extra help:
+Some dependencies require extra help.
+However, you only need to bother if you are running the functions that rely on those dependencies.

+* In order to run the Django app:
+  * python-magic needs libmagic (`brew install libmagic` on OSX).
+  * captcha says it needs `apt-get -y install libz-dev libjpeg-dev libfreetype6-dev python-dev` or similar.
+You can't yum install them on AWS, but the captcha works anyway, so maybe it's lying.

+* In order to run OCR on thesis PDFs:
   * tika requires Java

+* In order to train neural nets:
   * nltk may require installing corpora through the python shell
   * gensim wants a C compiler (it can run without one but will be 70x slower; a single neural net training run can take literally days in this case)
-* python-magic needs libmagic (`brew install libmagic` on OSX).
-* captcha says it needs `apt-get -y install libz-dev libjpeg-dev libfreetype6-dev python-dev` or similar.
-You can't yum install them on AWS, but the captcha works anyway, so maybe it's lying.

-You only need the first three of these if you plan to be doing neural net training.
-If you're developing the Django parts you can skip them; just get a prebuilt neural net file (see below, "Neural net files").

-### Other config
+### Environment Variables
 You may set the following environment variables to configure your database:
 * `DJANGO_DB_ENGINE` (default `django.db.backends.postgresql`)
 * `DJANGO_DB` (default `hamlet`)